National Council for Voluntary Organisations: Governance

-NCVO's President, since November 2017, is Baroness Jill Pitkeathley.
+NCVO's President, since 2024, is Delyth Morgan, Baroness Morgan of Drefelin.

 Dr Priya Singh is NCVO's Chair.

-In late January 2021, Karl Wilding, who had succeeded Sir Stuart Etherington as Chief Executive in 2020, was replaced by Sarah Vibert on an interim basis.
-Sarah Vibert was appointed on a permanent basis in March 2022.
+In 2021, Karl Wilding, who had succeeded Sir Stuart Etherington as Chief Executive in 2020, was replaced by Sarah Vibert on an interim basis.
+Sarah Vibert (who is now known as Sarah Elliott) was appointed on a permanent basis in March 2022.
 Etherington had succeeded Judy Weleminsky in 1994.

+Finances

+In the year ending March 2023, NCVO had income of £7.1 million, of which £250,000 was from government grants.

+Its expenditure was £6.9M, of which £5.8M was spent on its charitable purpose.

 Sister organisations

 The equivalent infrastructure bodies for voluntary organisations in the other UK countries are: